 Paying with a flourish of your wrist sounds like a suitably slick conclusion to any journey too.

 Whether you’re on a quest for great pizza, eye-popping coffee or a suitably-romantic place to take a date, you can search for the best local businesses with Yelp for Apple Watch.

 The service has long been available on desktop and on smartphones but has now made the jump to your wrist.

 The shrunken-down version of the app features millions of reviews of local restaurants, bars, hotels and leisure centres, along with their star rating, price range, distance from your exact position and opening hours.

 4. XE Currency

 XE Currency is perfect for any frequent travellers.
 It syncs its exchange rate data with the iPhone app, meaning the latest rates are available straight on your wrist.

 Better still, just enter in the amount you want to convert in the Apple Watch app and you’ll get the current exchange rate.
 Perfect if you never have any idea how much you’re spending while abroad (although maybe that’s for the best).

 Now you can be productive… from your wrist.

-Evernote is a mainstay on smartphones and computers everywhere, but it’s available on the Apple Watch, too.
+Evernote is a mainstay on smartphones and computers everywhere but it’s also available on the Apple Watch, too.